 Campus Center 2nd Floor

-Registration Process and Instructions
+First Semester Registration Process

 - Activity courses.
 You may add 1-credit physical activity classes (we do not have a physical education requirement) and as many music activities as are feasible.
-Music activities do not count in the semester course load and do not count for credit unless taken in the combinations and/or sequences described in the Catalog.
-Registration into music lessons and ensembles happens after you arrive on campus.
+Music activities do not count in the semester course load and do not count for credit unless taken in the combinations and/or sequences described in the College Catalog.
+The Music Department's Studio instruction/private lessons registration and ensemble auditions begin after you arrive on campus.

 - Level of the course.
 100 and 200 level courses typically do not have pre-requisites and are appropriate for students new to material in that field.
 300 level courses in departments you are considering as majors or minors are good options.
 If in doubt, contact the department chair listed in the Department and Program recommendations section of this website.

 - Balance.
 Taking courses from different disciplines with different methods of learning is wise.
 Not only will this expose you to Macalester’s diverse curriculum, but it may also help you avoid taking three reading/writing heavy courses or three lab intensive courses in the same semester.
 Variety and balance often go hand in hand.

 - Course sequencing.
 Some disciplines are sequentially organized and it is important to take the appropriate level course early in your college career.
 Language courses are a good example.
 If you will be continuing in a language you previously studied to meet Mac’s Second Language Requirement, taking that course in the first semester is a wise move.
 The Sciences and Mathematics are also examples of subjects where course sequencing is critical.
 Students planning to major in these areas are advised to read the Department and Program Recommendations about which course should be taken first.